 Multiple solar modules can then be arranged into a single unit known as a solar panel.
 The solar panel is pre-wired and ready for field installation.
 Combining several solar panels together creates a solar array.

 A solar farm is a large array of PV panels that absorb the sun’s energy, convert it into electricity, and send that electrical energy to a power grid for consumers to use.
 There are two main types of solar farms: utility-scale farms and community solar farms.
 Utility-scale farms can generate around 180 megawatts to power somewhere around 30,000 homes, while community solar farms are small-scale facilities typically generating around 10 megawatts or less of electricity for use by local homes and businesses.
-Clearway Community Solar’s farms are among the largest community solar farms in the nation, and collectively, our solar farms have produced over 1 billion kilowatt hours of solar energy—equivalent to taking over 154,124 cars off the road for one year!
+Clearway Community Solar’s farms are among the largest community solar farms in the nation, including Massachusetts, Illinois and New York, and collectively, our solar farms have produced over 1 billion kilowatt hours of solar energy—equivalent to taking over 154,124 cars off the road for one year!

 On community solar farms, solar panels are installed in a large, open area of the neighborhood that receives maximum exposure to sunlight.
 At Clearway Community Solar, our dedicated teams evaluate the best locations in every state to build solar farms, utilizing industrial-grade solar panels.